johans-work/paid-source/README.md

 # What is it?

 Paid Source is a new simple and convenient way to get paid for your digital work, for both the buyer and you.
 Just use the license, and get paid if your work is worth it.
 Give copies, sell ownership.
 Free the free copies, and turn them into leads for your next sale.

+The license itself is a simple revision of the MIT license, adding language surrounding borrowing and ownership, and expanding Software to Asset.
+It is meant and designed to be apolitical.
+The default recommended borrowing limit is INDEFINITE for individuals and 1 YEAR for entities.
+Feel free to modify as you see fit!

 # Why should you use it?

 # How does it work?